 Bolon Nature Reserve, Wetland reserve in Khabarovsk Krai, Russia

 The reserve was established in 1997 as one of the first major protected areas in Russia's Far East.
-Its designation as a Ramsar site later acknowledged its global importance for wetland conservation.
+It was later designated a Ramsar site, recognizing its importance for wetlands at a global level.

 The community of curious travelers